Visit our website to see the data that you can access if you use this plugin to add the data source to SquaredUp:

 - User can change the data source configuration, ACL, and delete the data source.

 See Access control for more information.

-The plugin will import the Google Analytics accounts and some of the common items below them.
+The data source will index the Google Analytics accounts and some of the common items below them.
 Currently all data streams require that at least one Profiles (Views) item be scoped to produce data.
 Once scoped the user will have the choice of a couple built-in data streams as well as three configurable data streams details below.

 The UA Query Explorer can be used to lookup metrics and dimensions for a property, as well as query to see what data is available.

 This configurable data stream accepts one or more metrics (e.g. ga:users) and returns that metric for the scoped profile in a graphable format.